lemmav/onlyoffice-slack/README.md

-# ONLYOFFICE Integration with Slack
+# ONLYOFFICE app for Slack